AVJehoshua/AVJehoshua/README.md

 👋 Hello!
 I’m Jehoshua, a Junior Full Stack Developer.
-Prior to making a career change into tech, i taught computing to a variety of ages, and decided to tackle Makers' 16-week bootcamp, which solidifed my decision to become a Software developer.
+Prior to this, I taught computing to a variety of ages, which ultimately sparked my curiosity for all things tech!

-I am looking to collaborate on exciting projects!
+I have just completed an enlightening 16-week bootcamp at Makers, where i was challenged to re-think 'how to learn' and am eager to keep on building exciting projects!

-🌱 I’m currently learning Python, Javascript, Swift
+🌱 I’m currently learning Python, Javascript, Swift.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=AVJehoshua&layout=compact&theme=dark)